peteroupc/peteroupc.github.io/approxtheory.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-The notes in this page generally relate to finding bounds on how close a polynomial is to a single-variable function on a closed interval.
+The notes in this page generally relate to finding bounds on how close a polynomial is to a single-variable function on a compact interval.

 The aim is to help find error bounds that are _explicit_, with no hidden constants and without introducing transcendental or trigonometric functions.
 If an error bound is explicit, it can be computed _offline_, without performing an approximation.